Museum exhibit representing annual training plan

 When planning your training program, it's essential to consider how you will measure success.
 Creating SMART goals is a good start, but it also helps to clearly define success metrics so you and your employees can understand how the training will improve job performance.

-Finally, you will need to set a timeframe for the training plan.
+Finally, you need a roadmap for the training plan.
 This includes the dates for training sessions, the time necessary to complete the plan, and when check-ins will occur to discuss and adjust the plan.
+A step-by-step schedule is ideal, or as detailed as you can reasonably achieve.

 Why is an annual training plan beneficial?

-On that note, these plans also empower employees to enhance their job performance as they set goals to learn those new skills or even just attend a training session as a refresher to help boost their confidence and ramp up productivity.
+These plans also empower employees to optimize and enhance their job performance.
+They set goals to learn new skills or attend refresher training sessions, to help boost their confidence and ramp up productivity.

-Leveraging training plans is a sure way to help impact employee retention.
-A recent report shows that companies with a strong learning culture have 30%-50% higher engagement and retention rates.
+Plus, a good training plan is sure to improve employee retention.
+Studies show that companies with strong learning cultures have 30%-50% higher engagement and retention rates

-By implementing training plans, you demonstrate to employees that you are providing them with growth opportunities, increasing the likelihood that they will stay with the company.
+By implementing training plans, you provide them with growth opportunities, increasing the likelihood that they will stay with the company.
 A well-designed plan can also help with succession planning and retaining organizational knowledge.

 Templates for annual training plans

-We’ve lined up some annual training plan templates to provide you with a foundation and help inspire ideas to get you started on implementing your plans.
+Now it’s time to build your own.
+Here are some annual training plan templates to provide you with a foundation and inspire ideas.

 We’ve curated two types of free employee training plan templates you can leverage today: New-hire training and individual development plans.